joelclermont/kendo-docs/tutorials/PHP/build-apps-with-kendo-ui-and-php-2.md

 publish: true
 ---

+# Tutorial: Intro To Building Apps With Kendo UI And PHP - Part 2

 In Part 1 of this two part tutorial, we went over how to get up and running with PHP, how to choose and IDE, and how to get some fake data if you need it.